 EST&P graduate students have many educational, professional development, and social opportunities at CMU.
 This page offers a few examples, some that go beyond the boundaries of the program, the College of Engineering and the University to support and encourage a wide range of student intellectual, technical, professional, social and sporting activities.
-For more information, also visit the Office of Student Activities, Graduate Student Assembly (GSA), or the CMU Activities Board.
+For more information, also visit the Office of Student Leadership, Involvement, and Civic Engagement, Graduate Student Assembly (GSA), or the CMU Activities Board.

 CMU Energy Week

-Hosted by the Scott Institute for Energy Innovation
+Hosted by the Wilton E. Scott Institute for Energy Innovation

 EST&P Energy Symposium